archang3l-media/CongressChecklist/README.md

 	- Cleaning cloth
 - Oropax or other things to plug into your ears for a good “night”'s sleep.
 - Hair dryer (in case your place/hotel doesn't supply one, or you have cool ideas to use it for hacking)
+- Box of Wet Wipes (May it be for stomach accidents, cleaning shoes quickly or  to store valuable things in your Hotel room)

 ### Cosmetics